MonaRansing/EDA_Hotel_Booking_Analysis/README.md

 Total_people and Total_stay these two columns are added in given dataset Some rows are removed from columns adults, children and babies.
 ## EDA:
-The EDA is done by using 3 analysis Univariate, Bivariate and Mulivariate analysis.
+The EDA is done by using 3 analysis Univariate, Bivariate and Multivariate analysis.
 For the datavisualization following charts are used:

 Pie chart